bvn-architecture/OAF/README.md

 ```
         class Model
-                …
+            ...
             def get query
-                        @data_source.get query =&gt; @oa_id
+                @data_source.get query => @oa_id
             end
             ...
         end

         class Project < Model
-                …
+            ...
             def images
                     get :image
             end
             ...
         end
 ```

 Note that the data source is passed in to the model’s constructor.
+Below is a list of the classes/files.

 - core
-  - datasource
+  + datasource
-  - model
+  + model
 - models
-  - Project
+  + Project
-  - Image
+  + Image
-- Size
+  + Size
 - data sources
-- Open Asset - uses rest_client gem to fetch from OA’s API
+  + Open Asset - uses rest_client gem to fetch from OA’s API
-  - Redis - uses redis gem to cache results
+  + Redis - uses redis gem to cache results
-  - Double - combines two above data sources into one which will automatically fetch from redis if it exists, otherwise fetch from OA then cache the result in redis
+  + Double - combines two above data sources into one which will automatically fetch from redis if it exists, otherwise fetch from OA then cache the result in redis
 - controller

-- get redirect `/:project_number/:tag/:index/:size`
-- get json `/:project_number.json`

 #### Clever (in a bad way) Code Shortcut